vinita2003/Daily-News/README.md

 <div align="center"><h1>Daily News</h1>
-This project is a React application that fetches top business headlines from India using the News API.
-It allows users to navigate through pages of news articles with "Previous" and "Next" buttons.
-The news articles are dynamically rendered in a grid layout, and it includes loading states to manage and display while fetching data.
-Basic error handling for API requests is also implemented to enhance user experience.
+Developed a real-time web application using the MERN stack that allows riders to book cabs and drivers to accept rides, featuring real-time location tracking and ride request notifications with Socket.IO, an interactive map with Google Maps API/Leaflet to display nearby drivers and routes, authentication and role-based access using JWT and cookies, driver online/offline availability with auto-reconnect sockets, and efficient data management with MongoDB for ride history and active sessions

 # Home Page
 <img src = "https://raw.githubusercontent.com/vinita2003/Daily-News/master/Home%20Page%20-%20General%20Category.png">